aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   --services.[SERVICE].source.dockerImageName                                           The name of the docker image to create, e.g., actix_raw
   --services.[SERVICE].source.dockerContextDirectory                                    The folder in which the Docker file is built relative to, e.g., frameworks/Rust/actix/
   --services.[SERVICE].source.dockerFetchPath                                           The path in the Docker container that contains the base path for the --fetch option, e.g., ./output
+  --services.[SERVICE].buildArguments <argument>                                        An argument to pass to 'docker build' as a '--build-arg' value.
+Can be used multiple times to define multiple values.

   --services.[SERVICE].options.fetch                                                    Whether the benchmark folder is downloaded. e.g., true.
 For Docker see '--services.[SERVICE].source.dockerFetchPath'
   --services.[SERVICE].options.fetchOutput                                              The name of the fetched archive.
 Can be a file prefix (app will add *.DATE*.zip) , or a specific name (end in *.zip) and no DATE* will be added e.g., c:\publishedapps\myApp